ZianElijahSmith/FreePI/README.md

 <pre>pip config set global.index-url https://freepi.org/simple/</pre>

 Once you've added the FreePI index to your pip configuration, you can use the pip install command to install packages from FreePI, just as you would with PyPI:

-pip install package-name
+<pre>pip install package-name</pre>

 Contact Us
-If you have any questions or feedback about FreePI, please visit the channel #freepi on irc.libera.chat.
+If you have any questions, feedback about FreePI or if you would like to contribute, please visit the channel #freepi on irc.libera.chat.

-Developed by ahoka and jsxself (jsxself is a FSF member)
+Developed by ahoka and jsxself (jsxself is a FSF member) (ahoka, aka Zian, gives special thanks to jsxself for helping with this project on day one)